Wake Wood – Review

 Wake Wood, as a movie, can be something of a mixed bag.
 It is placed in an idyllic setting but, despite this, the camera work is pretty substandard.
 Ireland is an absolutely stunning country that reminds me a lot of where I live in Wales.
 If you can’t create gorgeous shots with the incredible Irish scenery you are probably doing something wrong.
 I couldn’t help but notice that some of the shots seemed to feature the cinematographer desperately attempting to do something creative.
 There are lots of quick cuts between characters, bland camera angles, and everything just feels a bit boring.

 The lighting in some indoor scenes was fairly bad as well.
 It was almost as if the lights weren’t defused.
 Shadows were being cast in a way that made the direction of the lights very obvious.
 There were also some quick zoom ins on character faces during shocking moments.
-These reminded me of old hammer horror movies and we really don’t need to go back to that.
+Maybe this is a nod to Hammer Horror movies of old?
+I can definitely forgive it for that.

 Wake Wood (2011)